RADKick/TypescriptSyntaxPaste/README.md

 # TypescriptSyntaxPaste

-- Visual Studio Extension which converts C# SYNTAX to Typescript SYNTAX, you just need to Copy C# code, and paste into Typescript.ts source code.
+- Visual Studio 2019 (Upgraded) Extension which converts C# Syntax to Typescript Syntax, you just need to Copy C# code, and paste into Typescript.ts source code.

 - There is option which will convert class/struct to Typescript interface.
 (In VS 2015 goto Tool->Option->Typescript Paste-> Convert to interface:true)

+For older version of VS (2015 or 2017) please check GitHub nhabuiduc/TypescriptSyntaxPaste

 **HOW TO DEBUG/RUN.**

-Need Visual Studio 2015 + install VS 2015 SDK to compile and run this extension.
+Need Visual Studio 2019 + install VS SDK to compile and run this extension.
 Then you need to configure project to allow you debug with VS 2015: go to project Property, Debug tab ->
 - Select Start External Program, and fill your VS2015 path (example: C:\Program Files (x86)\Microsoft Visual Studio 14.0\Common7\IDE\devenv.exe)
 - Command line arguments: /rootsuffix Exp